 Participatory planning and the New Urban Agenda (2018-2019)

 Goal 11 of the UN Sustainable Development Goals commits signatories to

 Enhancing inclusive and sustainable urbanisation and capacity for participatory, integrated and sustainable human settlement planning and management in all countries (SDG 11).

-With match funding from Mistra Urban Futures we have developed a collaboration with a research project funded by the Swedish organisation, Formas on the Impact of Participation.
-With researcher Dr Nazem Tahvilzadeh, we are organising two panel discussions – one at the UK and Ireland Planning Conference and one at the Realising Just Cities conference in Cape Town – to discuss international perspectives on what ‘true’ participation looks like.
-We will be meeting in 2019 to identify common messages and differences from our case studies about how SDG 11’s aspirations for participatory planning land in the contexts of Sweden and the UK.
+With match funding from Mistra Urban Futures we developed a collaboration with a research project funded by the Swedish organisation, Formas on the Impact of Participation.
+With researcher Dr Nazem Tahvilzadeh, we organised two panel discussions – one at the UK and Ireland Planning Conference and one at the Realising Just Cities conference in Cape Town – to discuss international perspectives on what ‘true’ participation looks like.
+We met again in 2019 to identify common messages and differences from our case studies about how SDG 11’s aspirations for participatory planning land in the contexts of Sweden and the UK.

-Our work will enable a systemic exploration of reflexivity, the relationship between knowledge and action and the changing roles of universities in urban development.
+Our work enabled a systemic exploration of reflexivity, the relationship between knowledge and action and the changing roles of universities in urban development.